minnowfish/Pomodoro-Timer/README.md

 # Pomodoro-Timer

 # Description
-A pomoodoro timer project made following [Codedex's Pomodoro Timer Tutorial](https://www.codedex.io/projects/build-a-pomodoro-app-with-html-css-js).
+A pomoodoro timer project started by following [Codedex's Pomodoro Timer Tutorial](https://www.codedex.io/projects/build-a-pomodoro-app-with-html-css-js).

+I am now adding my own personal customnisation and features to this project.

 # What's Next
 I will be adding my own customnisation from the tutorial.